GSCTC Social Media Commenting Policy

 GSCTC does not discriminate against views or opinions posted to our social networking accounts, but we do reserve the right to remove any comment that falls outside of the Department of Commerce policy for commenting.
 A comment will not be edited or modified to remove unacceptable content; the entire comment will simply be removed from view.
 Some of the reasons we may remove a comment are listed below:

 - Contains vulgar language, personal attacks of any kind, harassment of a person or organization, or offensive terms that target specific ethnic, racial and/or protected groups.

 - Promotes products or services (non-commercial links that are relevant to GSCTC are acceptable).

 - Is far off topic (i.e., comment is not within or is beyond the scope of the post).

 - Makes unsupported accusations.

-- Spam, including content that promotes products or services or contains gratuitous links (links or references to other NOAA webpages or federal government sites are acceptable).
+- Spam, including content that promotes products or services or contains gratuitous links (links or references to other GSCTC webpages or state/federal government sites are acceptable).

 - Political campaigning, advocacy or lobbying.

 Users risk being reported as abusive if they post 3 or more comments that meet the above criteria.